Gene Kranz: Personal life

-In popular culture
+Trivia

 Kranz has appeared as a character in several dramatizations of the Apollo program.
 The first portrayal was in the 1974 TV movie Houston, We've Got a Problem, where he is played by Ed Nelson.
-He is played by Ed Harris in the 1995 film Apollo 13, who received an Oscar nomination for Best Performance by an Actor in a Supporting Role.
-Matt Frewer portrays him in the 1996 TV movie Apollo 11.
+He is played by Ed Harris in the 1995 film Apollo 13 and Matt Frewer portrays him in the 1996 TV movie Apollo 11.
 He is portrayed by Dan Butler in the 1998 HBO miniseries From the Earth to the Moon.
 In a 2016 episode of the NBC series Timeless titled "Space Race", he is portrayed by John Brotherton.
 In the 2019 Apple TV+ series For All Mankind he is played by Eric Ladin and given the alternate history context of the series, his character is depicted with elements that are partially fictional.

 In the videogame Kerbal Space Program, the character for Mission Control is named "Gene Kerman", referencing Kranz and wearing a vest reminiscent of his signature apparel.

 Kranz has also been featured in several documentaries using NASA film archives, including the 2004 History Channel production Failure Is Not an Option and its 2005 follow-up Beyond the Moon: Failure Is Not an Option 2, recurring History Channel broadcasts based on the 1979 book The Right Stuff, the 2008 Discovery Channel production When We Left Earth, and the 2017 David Fairhead documentary Mission Control: The Unsung Heroes of Apollo.

 Archive audio clips including Kranz's name and voice are included in the track "Go!" on the 2015 Public Service Broadcasting album The Race for Space, a track inspired by the Apollo 11 Moon landing.

 The Eugene Kranz Junior High School, located in Dickinson, Texas, is named after him.

 In 2020, Toledo Express Airport was renamed officially to the Eugene F. Kranz Toledo Express Airport.

+In 2025, Seiko launched the SRPL91 and SRPL93, nicknamed "Gene Kranz".
+These watches were a reissue of the original Seiko 5, which Gene wore during the famous Apollo 11 mission.